 From bubbling hot springs and white-sand beaches to ornate temples and metropolitan chaos, Japan is a land of almost mythic beauty and diversity.

 In Japan, the line between ancient and modern is often so blurred that one becomes a traveler through time.
 Seventh-century shrines and vibrant traditional markets.
-Alpine mountain ridges covered in thousands of cherry trees.
+Alpine scenery and tidy remote tea houses.
 A world of natural beauty combined with ancient culture—grace and tradition unlike anywhere else.
 Experience this incredible country on our Japan Walking & Hiking Tour.

 THIS ITINERARY: 8 days, 7 nights